Batmobile: Titans

 In the episode "Jason Todd" during a flashback to Dick Grayson's time as part of the dynamic duo, the Batmobile is shown very briefly, parked inside the Batcave.
 This version of the car was initially designed by concept artist John Gallagher, who provided the visual effects company Encore VFX with over 30 designs before it was whittled down to one final piece with the efforts of other artists and contributors.
-This Batmobile was later shown in greater detail during the season finale when the Gotham City Police Department launched an assault on the Batcave.
+This Batmobile was later seen in greater detail during the season finale when the Gotham City Police Department launched an assault on the Batcave.

 Batwoman

 In the second season of Batwoman, Ryan Wilder, the new Batwoman, drives the Batmobile as her vehicle of choice.

 Popular culture

 Copyright status

-The Batmobile is copyrighted in the 9th circuit under United States law by DC Comics, a status often thought to usually be reserved to sentient fictional characters.
-This was established in court when a mechanic making Batmobile replicas roughly based on the '60s Adam West version of the Batmobile was sued by DC Comics in 2011 in the case DC Comics v Mark Towle.
+The Batmobile is copyrighted under United States law by DC Comics, a status often thought to usually be reserved to sentient fictional characters.
+This was established in court when a mechanic making Batmobile replicas roughly based on the 1960s Adam West version of the Batmobile was sued by DC Comics in 2011 in the case DC Comics v Mark Towle.
 The mechanic had argued that the Batmobile was a "functional" element of the show and thus ineligible for copyright; however, the court ruled that the Batmobile was an "automotive character" with its own style, backstory, and theme that remained consistent across versions: a "bat-like appearance" and "always contains the most up-to-date weaponry and technology".
 In addition, builder George Barris applied for and received a US Design Patent for the car in 1966.
 Although the patent expired in 1980, during its lifetime it served as the basis for Barris' successfully claiming ownership of the Jim Sermersheim "No. 5" Batmobile replica.